Please contact the following GSS Hunting Consultant

 Alaska Fly Fishing has never been better.
 Book your fishing trip soon to get the time slot you’re looking for!

-Terms: Global Sporting Safaris accepts payment by business check and personal check, as well as by Bitcoin.
+Terms: Global Sporting Safaris accepts payment by business check and personal check.
 American Express, Visa, and MasterCard credit card payments are also accepted, but they do incur a surcharge of 3.5% in addition to the price listed in Fishing Trip Packages above.

 A 50% deposit is required upon booking to reserve your spot.
 In some cases, we can split your deposit into 3 payments, please inquire.
 Global Sporting Safaris will provide a Disclaimer & Waiver of Liability which must be sighed and returned.
 All Fishing trips are in U.S. dollars.
 Final 50% payment is due no less than 75 days prior to your trip date.
 Trips booked within 75 days of arrival require payment in full.
 Total costs of the fishing trips are fixed.
 There will be no refunds for any fisherman leaving early.
 See our Terms & Conditions for further details.
 Global Sporting Safaris recommends the purchase trip cancellation insurance.
 Click here for travel insurance.